Diagram spaces, diagram spectra, and spectra of units: Topological categories, the bar construction and -space structures

-In order to take topological homotopy colimits of an $\cI$-space $X$ over each of the categories $\cJ, \cI^U,$ and $\cI^{\ast}$, we now construct three left modules associated to $X$, one over each of these categories.
-We write $\sX(\sD)$ for the left $\sD$-module associated to $X$, where $\sD = \cJ, \cI^U,$ or $\cI^{\ast}$.
-Define the total spaces by:
+In order to take topological homotopy colimits of an $\cI$-space $X$ over each of the categories $\cJ(W), \cI(W),$ and $\cI^{\dagger}$, we use Construction \ref{module_from_Dspace_construction} to define three left modules associated to $X$, one over each of these categories.
+We write $\sX(\sD)$ for the left $\sD$-module associated to $X$, where $\sD = \cJ(W), \cI(W),$ or $\cI^{\dagger}$.
+By writing the coend that defines $\sX$ as a coequalizer, we find that:

-In each of the three cases the structure map $\sX(\sD) \arr \ob \sD$ collapses $X_n$ to a point.
-These are all $O(n)$-bundles and in each case we identify the fiber over an object $V$ with the space $X(V)$.
+In each of the three cases the structure map $\sX(\sD) \arr \ob \sD$ collapses $X(\bR^n)$ to a point.
+These are all $O(n)$-bundles and in each case we identify the fiber over an $n$-plane $V$ with the space $X(V)$.